anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Provided that the key-agreement in the underlying TLS protocol connection can be properly authenticated, the use of TLS provides privacy for the voucher and enrollment operations between the pledge and the Registrar-Agent.
 The authenticity of the onboarding and enrollment is not dependant upon the security of the TLS connection.

-The use of HTTP-over-TLS is not mandated by this document for a number of reasons:
+The use of HTTP-over-TLS is not mandated by this document for two main reasons:

 1. A certificate is generally required in order to do TLS.
-While there are other modes of authentication including PSK, various EAP methods and raw public key, they do no help as there is no previous relationship between the Registrar-Agent.
+While there are other modes of authentication including PSK, various EAP methods, and raw public key, they do no help as there is no previous relationship between the Registrar-Agent.

-2. The pledge can use it's IDevID certificate to authenticate itself, but {{?RFC9525}} DNS-ID methods do not apply as the pledge does not have a FQDN.
-Instead a new mechanism is required, which authenticates the X520SerialNumber DN attribute which must be present in every IDevID.
+2. The pledge can use its IDevID certificate to authenticate itself, but {{?RFC9525}} DNS-ID methods do not apply, as the pledge does not have a FQDN, and hence cannot be identified by DNS name.
+Instead a new mechanism is required, which authenticates the X520SerialNumber DN attribute that must be present in every IDevID.

 If the Registrar-Agent has a preconfigured list of which product-serial-number(s), from which manufacturers it expects to see, then it can attempt to match this pledge against a list of potential devices.